MediaArea/MediaInfo/Release/ReadMe_DLL_Linux.txt

 There are examples for:
 - GNU: GNU Autotools based
 - CodeBlock: Code::Blocks IDE 1.0-RC2
+- MSCS: Mono
+- Java: Netbeans (with JNA or JNative binding)
+- Python 2
+- Python 3
+- C/C++
 Don't forget to put libmediainfo.so* in your library folder and Example.ogg in your executable folder.
+(note: libmediainfo.so* may be in your executable folder too)

 Note: versioning method, for people who develop with LoadLibrary method
 - if one of 2 first numbers change, there is no guaranties that the DLL is compatible with old one.
 You should verify with MediaInfo_Option("Version") if you are compatible